 Besides these mega-caps, TDIV also holds a number of smaller firms, including Western Digital Corp.
 (NasdaqGS:WDC), Intuit Inc. (NasdaqGS:INTU), Garmin Ltd. (NasdaqGS:GRMN), and Corning Inc. (NYSE:GLW).

-The 30-day SEC yield of this ETF is an extraordinarily high 2.46%, and income is paid quarterly to shareholders.
+The 30-day SEC yield of this ETF is an exceptional 2.13%, and income is paid quarterly to shareholders.
 In addition, the annual expense ratio of TDIV is at a modest 0.5%, or $50 for every $10,000 invested.

 On Your Way to Becoming a Silicon Valley Millionaire

 The bottom line here is that these Silicon Valley Aristocrats give us two areas of growth in a single stock: cash income and share-price appreciation.

 Tech is the most dynamic sector in the marketplace today.
 And despite what the “big thinkers” on Wall Street would have you believe, the tech revolution is closer to its beginning than its end.